David-0220/-Monnify-sample-checkout-page/README.md

-Task: Create a Contact Form
-Ask the intern to create a basic contact form with the following requirements:

-Form Fields:

-Name (text input)
-Email (email input)
-Phone Number (tel input)
-Subject (text input)
-Message (textarea)
-Additional Requirements:

-All fields should be required.
-Use appropriate HTML5 form validations.
-Include a submit button.
-Layout:

-Use a simple and clean layout, ensuring all fields are neatly aligned.
-Styling:

-Apply basic CSS styles to make the form visually appealing.

 # Monnify Sample Checkout Page

 This repository contains a sample checkout page integrating Monnify, a payment gateway.
 The page is designed to demonstrate a simple payment process using Monnify.